melika600/CPU-GPUMemorySystems_Prj/Inference_pytorch/SIGMA_DELTA_FLOW_AND_IMPLEMENTATION.md

 ---

-## 6. Relation to the papers (intent)
+## 6. Relation to the papers

-The implementation is meant to reflect **stream-based, time-encoded readout** and **reduced reliance on conventional digital accumulation / buffering / activation** along the PE–tile–chip path, as discussed in the EAS-CiM / EASI-CiM proposal materials—not a cycle-accurate SPICE model of every transistor, but a **consistent architectural accounting** inside NeuroSim’s existing PPA framework.
+The implementation is meant to reflect **stream-based, time-encoded readout** and **reduced reliance on conventional digital accumulation / buffering / activation** along the PE–tile–chip path, as discussed in the EAS-CiM / EASI-CiM papers, not a cycle-accurate SPICE model of every transistor, but a **consistent architectural accounting** inside NeuroSim’s existing PPA framework.

 ---